 UDRC neighborhoods are thick with lodgepole and ponderosa pine and a heavy undergrowth of bitterbrush and Manzanita.
 These overgrown conditions allow for high intensity, catastrophic fires that can destroy neighborhoods, wildlife habitat, river banks and the forest itself.
 Our goal is to reduce the risk and preserve the health of our forest by reducing hazardous vegetation to promote a more fire-resistant forest and protect neighborhoods and wildlife.

-Forests – ensure healthy, fire-resistant forests
+Forests – ensure healthy, fire-resilient forests

 - Protect lives and property from wildland fires;